 An Association of Commercial Vegetable, Potato and Berry Growers

 The Association continues to contract with Michael’s Concessions, owned by Karen and Brenda Michaels and Andrew Roberts, to prepare the various fried menu items.
 PVGA volunteers serve these items as well as prepare and serve the soup, salad and beverage items.
 The profitability of the booth depends solely on the donated time and effort from over 200 PVGA members and friends.
-Jackie and Nancy Grace again volunteered for the entire week to oversee the soup, salad and vegetable wrap preparation.
-We missed the presence of their father, Jack Grace, who has volunteered for the entire week for over 20 years but was unable to do so this year because of his health.
-PVGA officers Brian Campbell, Dave Miller, and Bill Reynolds each managed the booth for several days while Jon Strite was instrumental in setting up the electronic tablets.
-Boots Hetherington, who usually oversees the preparation of the Strawberry Surprises and raspberry lemonade for the week, was only available to help three days.
+Jackie and Nancy Grace and Boots Hetherington again volunteered for the entire week.
+PVGA officers and directors Brian Campbell, Bill Reynolds, John Strite, Rob Shenot and Dave Miller each helped manage the booth for several days.
 The produce for the batter-dipped vegetables and blooming onions was supplied by Kegel’s Produce, which also provides the use of a refrigerated/heated truck to store the produce and other food items.

 Again, our sincere thanks to all PVGA members who came to Harrisburg to help make the food booth successful in raising money for vegetable and berry research at Penn State.